ShengzhiWu/tooppy/README.md

 ### Tree

-Fixing the midpoint of one side of the rectangle and applying uniform pressure on the opposite side, the optimization will result in a tree-like structure.
+Fixing the midpoint of one side of a rectangle and applying uniform pressure on the opposite side, the optimization will result in a tree-like structure.
 See `tests\test_2d _tree.py`.